AdobeDocs/dynamic-media-classic.en/help/using/testing-assets-making-them-public.md

 If desired, create a staging environment rather than making assets publicly available for the following reasons:

 * Preview websites before public launch (staging website).
-* Serve assets that require restricted access, such as eCatalogs that show prices in a B2B web application.
+* Serve assets that require restricted access, such as eCatalogs that show prices in a B2B Web application.
 * Use assets behind a firewall as part of product information management system, customer service application, training site, and so on.

 >[!NOTE]
 >
 >Secure Testing does not affect access to Adobe Dynamic Media Classic.
-Adobe Dynamic Media Classic security remains consistent and requires the usual credentials for access to Adobe Dynamic Media Classic and related web services.
+Adobe Dynamic Media Classic security remains consistent and requires the usual credentials for access to Adobe Dynamic Media Classic and related Web services.

 ## How Secure Testing works {#how-secure-testing-works}